andyttran/guide_to_algorithms/README.md

 The main goal of this guide is to get developers started with algorithms.
 This guide will serve as a roadmap for developers who have not taken an introductory algorithms course or need a refresher on basic algorithm design.

-*In addition, this guide will also prepare developers for the [Outco program](http://outco.io) and their admissions fundamentals check.*

 ## Commitment and Requirements
-This guide can take between **25-100 hours** to complete depending on your exposure to algorithms.
+This guide can take **up to 25 hours** to complete depending on your exposure to algorithms.
 Please allow for ample time to practice up to **2-4 weeks** to allow the concepts to be internalized.
 It is best to follow through with the recommended structure in the order given.

 **Minimum Requirements**: